 At the Annual Council Meeting, the Site Visit Team summarizes their report.
 Then, the Program Administrator has the opportunity to provide a twenty-minute, verbal response to the written site visit report.
 The Program Administrators may also provide a written response to all Council Members before the Annual Council Meeting begins or at the start of their comment time.

 After his/her verbal response, the Program Administrator responds to programmatic questions from other members of the Council.

 The Council then enters a private, closed door discussion and votes on accreditation.
 Program Administrators are notified promptly of the results of the vote.
-The Council can decide to grant full or conditional accreditation, which are outlined in the guidelines.
+The Council can decide to grant full or conditional accreditation as outlined in EHAC's policy document.